laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 I admit that I spent a whole morning cutting the two angled pieces (one for each side).
 It's extremely tricky to match a particular length and width when you make the cuts at an angle.

-So finally here are all the blocks, top to bottom.
+And finally here are all the blocks, dry fit.
+I followed the reference image most of the way down, but then realized that the whole piece was getting _way_ too tall, and indeed was a little too tall already, and I had to just cut it short.

 ![top-to-bottom-blocks.jpg](top-to-bottom-blocks.jpg)

-The bulky blocks at the bases of the arch won't be removable so they won't have the themed demonic carvings on them, but they'd be too bare as they are.
+The bulky blocks at the bases of the arch won't be removable so they won't have the themed demonic carvings on them, but they'll be too bare just left as they are.
 I picked out a design that looks somewhat generic to carve into them.
 And since I didn't trust myself freehanding it, I made a paper template for it.
 Couldn't think of any way to transfer the pattern onto the foam, so I lay the paper on top of the foam and poked tiny pinholes through to mark the corners.

 ![template-holes](template-holes.jpg)